Hedetniemi's Conjecture Via Altermatic Number: Introduction

 This paper is organized as follows.
 In Section 2, we set up notations and terminologies.
 In particular, we will be concerned with the definition of the altermatic number and the strong altermatic number of graphs and we mention some results about them.
-Also, by presenting a generalization of Gale's lemma, we show that they provide tight lower bounds not only for the chromatic number of graphs but also for some well-known topological parameters of graphs.
 In Section 3, in view of an appropriate Kneser representation for the Mycielskian of a graph, we show that the altermatic number behaves like the chromatic number for the Mycielskian of a graph.
 Precisely, we show that the altermatic number of the Mycielskian of a graph $G$ is at least the altermatic number of $G$ plus one.
 Next, we prove some relaxation versions of Hedetniemi's conjecture for altermatic number and strong altermatic number.
 By topological methods, it has earlier been shown that Hedetniemi's conjecture holds for any two graphs of the family of Kneser graphs, Schrijver graphs, and the iterated Mycielskian of any such graphs.
 We enrich this result to other graphs such as a large family of Kneser multigraphs, matching graphs, and permutation graphs.